Fighting stigma can be more difficult than fighting our mental health challenges.

 SOLVE is looking to fill the Speakers Bureau with enthusiastic, passionate and committed Peer Educators who reflect the diversity of San Francisco.
 We are seeking individuals who have personally experienced living with mental health challenges, who understand the difficulties of sustaining one’s mental health, and who want to help others who are experiencing similar circumstances.
 In addition, we are looking for people who want to promote change and help to eradicate the impact of stigma surrounding mental illness.

-a minimum of 8 months commitment to the program participation in two 3-hour training sessions at MHASF offices completion of one practice presentation a minimum of one community presentation per month MHASF will provide:
+A minimum of 9 months commitment to the program participation in three 4-hour training sessions at MHA-SF offices completion of one practice presentation a minimum of one community presentation per month MHA-SF will provide:

-- participation in three- 3-hour training sessions at MHASF offices
+- participation in three- 4-hour training sessions at MHASF offices

 - completion of one practice presentation